-The flagship property of HCP, Harborlight House features beautiful New England decor, 30 private units with bathrooms and kitchenettes, inviting common areas, recreational activities, and personal care and medication management services.
+The flagship property of HCP, Harborlight House features beautiful New England decor, 30 private units with bathrooms and kitchenettes, inviting common areas, and recreational activities.
 The home is designed with mobility challenges in mind, including ADA units and other accessibility accommodations.

 Harborlight House’s caring and friendly staff is committed to maintaining an environment that fosters respect, dignity and privacy within the context of a safe, healthy, and active home.
 Residents maintain their maximum independence while receiving the assistance they need.